raidionics/Raidionics-Slicer/README.md

 	∘ All Modules > Extension Wizard.
 	∘ (Slicer v4.11) Developer Tools > Extension Wizard.
 	∘ Select Extension > point to the folder and add it to the path (tick the small box at the bottom).
+A restart of 3DSlicer is necessary after the initial launch with the plugin to have the proper Python environment.
+:warning: old
 Install python package inside 3D Slicer
 Open 3D Slicer and open the python interaction window. import pip (if it doesn't work => from pip._internal import main as pipmain) pip.main(['install', 'package_name']) or pipmain(['install', 'package_name'])